 Residences come in two sizes and two floor plans.
 The Oakwood has two bedrooms, a fully equipped kitchen, and a carport.
 The larger Magnolia has three bedrooms and a covered patio.
 Backyards are large, and pets are welcome.

-Month to month fees start at $1,070 per month with a month to month lease and go as high as $1,175 per month.
+Month to month fees start at $1,100 per month with a month to month lease.
 The cost covers lawn care, a washer/dryer, interior and exterior maintenance, trash collection, transportation assistance, and an on-call emergency system.
 Although there is a dining service, meals are not part of monthly services.

 England Oaks works to foster a sense of community among its residents.
 Classes and activities that bring neighors together include domino games, book club meetings, water aerobics, movie nights and more.
 The community center has a pool and an exercise room.
 England Oaks puts on its own Olympics, a fun-filled day of games and food.